SpaDeX: Future development

 During the SpaDeX mission's post-launch briefing on 30 December 2024, ISRO Chief S. Somanath declared that additional SpaDeX missions with greater size and complexity would be launched, showing larger docking systems, most likely for Gaganyaan and Bharatiya Antariksha Station.

 ISRO intends to launch SpaDeX-2 in 2025–2028, pending government approval.
 It is anticipated that it will take a further 18 months to finish the preparations after approval.
 The goal of SpaDeX-2 is to dock two satellites in an elliptical orbit rather than a circular one.
 The reason for this is that in a circular orbit, the satellites' trajectory and velocity stay constant, whereas in an elliptical orbit, they continuously change.

+ISRO also plans a SpaDeX-3 in the late 2020's.
+While SpaDeX-2 will demonstrate docking in an high-earth elliptical orbit, SpaDeX-3 would also demonstrate Sample transfer and remote robotic operations using scaled up hardware sets, paving the way for Bharatiya Antariksh Station and Chandrayaan-4.The two future projects of ISRO depend on the mission's success.